 Description

-Just 3 ingredients and about 15 minutes is all it takes to make these tasty Bean and Cheese Taco Bites.
+Just 3 ingredients is all it takes to make these tasty Bean and Cheese Taco Bites.
 The crowd will go crazy over them at your next get together!

 Ingredients